Plenty-network/ve-core/docs/Architecture.md

 ### How does 'attaching' affect the vePLY NFT?

 When a vePLY NFT is attached to an LP stake in a particular gauge, it becomes un-transferrable and cannot be used as boost in any other gauge.

+### Why are timestamps stored as `nat`?

+The operations in the vePLY system require a ton of arithmetic calculations to be made on timestamps.
+Since Michelson `timestamp` is not versatile when it comes to arithmetic calculations, `nat` is chosen at the primary type to store UNIX timestamp values.